farmeroy/coding-challenges-rust/ccww/README.md

 The challenge is to recreate a simplified version of the unix tool `wc` (word count).

   In the spirit of minimilism I opted *not* to use an external crate, such as `clap`, to parse my commands and arguments.

+  (This is also a pretty naive solution: I just tried to solve the problem.
+  I would love some feeback/comments on my approach, as I am still cutting my teeth in this world of software engineering.)

-  Instead, I store the args, including the target filename, in a struct:
+  I store the args, including the target filename, in a struct:

 ```rust
 struct Args {